 The Kia Picanto is another popular choice among young drivers.
 Cheap to run and buy, its cheeky looks and seven-year warranty make it attractive to buyers.
 With a top speed of 95mph and a 0-62mph time of 13.9 seconds, it’ll also make an easy drive for inexperienced drivers – not enough power to cause problems, but more than enough for pootling around town.

-Use our Kia Picanto configurator to get the best prices from the best Kia dealers.
+Use our Kia Picanto configurator to get great prices from the best Kia dealers.

 When it comes to looks, the Toyota Aygo doesn’t look like it’s a slow car – aggressive and angled looks give it a more menacing appearance than many of its rivals.
-Things aren’t as mean under the bonnet though – 0-60mph takes 13.7 seconds.
+Things aren’t as mean under the bonnet though – the Aygo’s engine means 0-60mph takes 13.7 seconds.
 This shows in the running costs though, with no road tax to pay until 2017, and 68mpg achievable.

 Our Toyota Aygo configurator will help you save money on the £11,495 list-price.

-Our Ford Ka configurator will help you find the best deals.
+Our Ford Ka configurator will help you find great deals.

 If you’re after genuine snails-pace performance, the £6,895 Renault Twizy takes the prize.
 This all-electric buggy is fitted with a motor that produces 17hp and has a top speed of just 50mph so its natural habitat is the city.
 With a range of 50 miles and with windows being an optional extra, straying too far from home isn’t really an option.

-Use our Renault Twizy configurator to get the best deals.
+Use our Renault Twizy configurator to get great deals.